Neural Networks and (Virtual) Extended Formulations: Virtual Extension Complexity

 Hence, we can apply \Cref{thm:xc-matroid} to deduce a statement about summands of $\Pi_n$.

-\begin{theorem} For $n \in \N$, there is a polytope $\Pi_n$ with extension complexity $\mathcal{O}(\text{poly}(n))$, such that a Minkowski summand has extension complexity~$2^{\Omega(n)}$. \end{theorem} \begin{proof} By \cite{Goemans:2015}, the extension complexity of $\Pi_n$ is $\Theta(n\log(n))$.
+\begin{theorem} For $n \in \N$, there is a polytope $\Pi_n$ with extension complexity $\mathcal{O}(\text{poly}(n))$, such that a Minkowski summand of $\Pi_n$ has extension complexity~$2^{\Omega(n)}$. \end{theorem} \begin{proof} By \citet{Goemans:2015}, the extension complexity of the regular permutahedron $\Pi_n$ is of the order $\Theta(n\log(n))$.
 As discussed, each matroid base polytope $P$ is a Minkowski summand of $\Pi_n$.
 Now, \Cref{thm:xc-matroid} guarantees that there exist such polytopes with extension complexity~$2^{\Omega(n)}$. \end{proof}

-Considering a matroid polytope $P$ with high extension complexity from the latter proof such that $P + Q = \Pi_n$ for some other generalized permutahedron~$Q$, we cannot exclude that $Q$ has also high extension complexity.
+Considering a matroid polytope $P$ with high extension complexity from the latter proof such that $P + Q = \Pi_n$ for some other generalized permutahedron~$Q$, we cannot exclude that $Q$ also has high extension complexity.
 Therefore, without a better understanding of $Q$, this does not yield any useful bound on $\vxc(P)$.

 On a final note, we would like to emphasize that in the definition of the virtual extension complexity, it is important that $Q$ and $R$ are polytopes and not potentially unbounded polyhedra.
-A simple example is given by the choice of $Q=R=\R^d$, which would immediately imply $\vxc(P)=0$ for any polyhedron $P$, if it was allowed.
+A simple example is given by the choice of $Q=R=\R^d$, which would immediately imply $\vxc(P)=0$ for any polyhedron $P$, if this were allowed.
 The important algebraic property that we need to make sure that we can recover $P$ from $Q$ and $R$ is the cancellation property: For polytopes $A,B,C$, it is true that $A+C=B+C$ implies $A=B$.
 The same is not true for potentially unbounded polyhedra.